 Effect of xylanase on enzymatic hydrolysis of solid residues by Cellic® CTec2

 Since relatively high xylan was retained in NaOH-ethanol pretreated residues, the saccharification of cellulose may be still impeded by the highly reserved xylan in the lignocellulosic matrix .
-Therefore, the effect of xylanase on enzymatic hydrolysis of solid residues was studied by adding xylanase to enzymatic hydrolysis system.
+Therefore, the effect of xylanase (Sigma X2629-100g) on enzymatic hydrolysis of solid residues was studied by adding xylanase to enzymatic hydrolysis system.
 Three different dosages of xylanase (5 BXU, 10 BXU and 15 BXU/g substrate) were selected for the enzymatic hydrolysis of NaOH-ethanol pretreated solid residues, and the results were shown in Fig. 3.
-After the addition of xylanase, the enzymatic hydrolysis yields of glucose and xylose were significantly improved with the increase of xylan dosage (Fig. 3).
-This was attributable to the increased accessibility of cellulose to cellulose when xylanase was degraded by xylanase.
-As shown in Fig. 4, when the dosage of xylan was 15 BXU/g substrate, the glucose enzymatic hydrolysis yields of NaOH-ethanol pretreated pith, rind and whole stem were increased to 97.93%, 88.71% and 91.98%, respectively, which increased by 16.18%, 24.56% and 14.29% compared to those without xylanase (Fig. 4A), and the xylose enzymatic hydrolysis yields were also increased to 99.34%, 88.11% and 94.79% (Fig. 4B), which increased by 26.82%, 40.53% and 25.50% compared to those without xylanase.
+After the addition of xylanase, the enzymatic hydrolysis yields of glucose and xylose were gradually improved with the increase of xylanase dosage (Fig. 3).
+This was attributable to the increased accessibility of cellulose to cellulase when xylan was degraded by xylanase.
+As shown in Fig. 4, when the dosage of xylanase was 15 BXU/g substrate, the glucose enzymatic hydrolysis yields of NaOH-ethanol pretreated pith, rind and whole stem reached 97.93%, 88.71% and 91.98%, respectively, which increased by 16.18%, 24.56% and 14.29% compared to those without xylanase (Fig. 4A), and the xylose enzymatic hydrolysis yields also reached 99.34%, 88.11% and 94.79% (Fig. 4B), which increased by 26.82%, 40.53% and 25.50% compared to those without xylanase.
 Similarly, the glucose enzymatic hydrolysis and xylose enzymatic hydrolysis yields were also increased when xylanase was added during the enzymatic hydrolysis of NaOH pretreated sample.
-The glucose enzymatic hydrolysis yields of the NaOH pretreated pith, rind and whole stem were enhanced to 90.36%, 78.86% and 84.00%, respectively, which increased by 15.12%, 27.83% and 17.09% compared to those without xylanase, and the xylose enzymatic hydrolysis yields were enhanced to 92.43%, 78.22% and 86.41%, respectively, which increased by 25.58%, 38.30% and 34.55% compared to those without xylanase (Fig. 4A and Fig. 4B).
-Comparatively, the improvement of glucose and xylose enzymatic hydrolysis yields by xylanase was more significant for NaOH-ethanol pretreated samples than those of NaOH pretreated samples, probably due to higher preserved xylan in former samples.
+The glucose enzymatic hydrolysis yields of the NaOH pretreated pith, rind and whole stem reached 90.36%, 78.86% and 84.00%, respectively, which increased by 15.12%, 27.83% and 17.09% compared to those without xylanase, and the xylose enzymatic hydrolysis yields were enhanced to 92.43%, 78.22% and 86.41%, respectively, which increased by 25.58%, 38.30% and 34.55% compared to those without xylanase (Fig. 4A and Fig. 4B).
 These results confirmed the promoting effect of xylanase on enzymatic hydrolysis of solid residues, which was consistent with the previous report of negative effects of retaining xylan on enzymatic hydrolysis of cellulose .
 In comparison, the percentage increases in enzymatic saccharification by adding xylanase is more significant in rind than pith, probably due to higher recovered xylan in rind.

 The totalGlu. yields and totalXyl. yields of various pretreated materials after adding xylanase (15 BXU/g substrate) were calculated.
 In above condition, the totalGlu. yields of NaOH-ethanol pretreated pith, rind and whole stem were 87.92%, 84.14% and 85.72%, respectively (Fig. 4C), which were 20.03%, 21.45% and 17.49%, respectively, higher than those of NaOH pretreated samples.
 The totalXyl. yields were 76.29%, 77.94% and 80.58% (Fig. 4D), which were 58.77%, 29.66% and 49.17%, respectively, higher than those of NaOH pretreated samples.
 Taken together, the total reducing sugar yields (glucose and xylose) after enzymatic hydrolysis reached 84.06%, 82.29% and 84.09% for NaOH-ethanol pretreated pith, rind and whole stem, respectively, which were 29.56%, 23.67% and 25.56% higher than the corresponding NaOH pretreated samples.
 The substantial increase of total reducing sugar yields was attributed to the improvement in both solid recovery and enzymatic hydrolysis yields when using NaOH-ethanol pretreatment.
 It was worth noting that the totalXyl. yield of the NaOH pretreated pith was lower than that of the untreated pith, because nearly half of the xylan was degraded during the NaOH pretreatment.